9 Light, Fun, And Breezy K-Dramas To Binge During Spring

 Start watching “Lucky Romance”:

-Hey Soompiers, which of these K-dramas are you going to watch during Spring Break?
+Hey Soompiers, which of these K-dramas are you going to watch?
 Let me know in the comments below!

 binahearts is a Soompi writer whose ultimate biases are Song Joong Ki and BIGBANG.
 She is also the author of “K-POP A To Z: The Definitive K-Pop Encyclopedia.”
 Make sure you follow binahearts on Instagram as she journeys through her latest Korean crazes!